 Several reasons could make bankruptcy the right choice for you and your family.
 If you are feeling overwhelmed by your debts, our bankruptcy attorneys can help you file your claim.
-Depending on your situation, you can either file for Chapter 7 or Chapter 13 bankruptcy.
+Depending on your situation, you can file for Chapter 7 or Chapter 13 bankruptcy.
 Each option will help alleviate the pressure you are under but will have different consequences for the property you own.

 If you feel like you have no options because of your financial situation, our bankruptcy lawyers can help you get back on the path to financial recovery.
-Call Young, Marr, Mallis & Deane at (609) 755-3115 for a free case assessment.
+Call Young, Marr, Mallis & Associates at (609) 755-3115 for a free case assessment.

 When to File for Bankruptcy in Vineland, NJ

 It is common for some people to be embarrassed when contemplating filing for bankruptcy in Vineland.
 However, there is no shame in filing for bankruptcy, and many people take advantage of it daily to help them regain financial stability.
 It is a legal tool designed specifically for that purpose and can help you get creditors to back off while you figure out what to do next.
 Our bankruptcy lawyers can help you determine what steps to take next and how to protect your rights during the bankruptcy process.

 Filing for bankruptcy is often the best way for Vineland residents to overcome significant financial difficulties.
 Through bankruptcy, you can discharge many debts that have been weighing you down.
 While some of your assets might be sold off to satisfy your debts, there are ways of protecting certain properties from being “liquidated.”